Protecting automotive paint since 2002

 Before you choose an installation facility do your homework.
 Ask to see their work.
 This step can not be overlooked!
 Current model cars should be done using kits (not custom).
 What brand of Paint Protection Film are they using, and why?
-We use 3M and Xpel Ultimate Paint Protection films, the leaders in the industry.
+We use Xpel Ultimate, Solargard, and 3M Paint Protection films, the leaders in the industry.
 Our shop does installations for most of the big-name dealerships in the area.
 We can show you new installations as well as installations that have been done for years.
 Things to look for: Pealing, dirt filled edges.
 Misaligned kits.
 Jagged cuts, dull film, wrinkles, fingerprints and dirt in the film.
 This is an aftermarket (and very difficult) installation.
 No job is perfect, but it shouldn't be obvious that it is bad.
 The following pictures are not my work, but accurately show poor installations.

 Mercedes hood.
 This is a bad installation.
 The paint protection film should follow the lines of the body.
 These gaps in coverage are not acceptable.
 The black dots are edges of the film pealing up, Not normal.

 Dirt filled edges.
 Top of bumper and below driving light.
 These edges were not "set" during the installation.
 They will not get any worse, but they still look bad.

 More edges not lined up on a bumper.
 This could be from a poorly designed kit or a bad installation, or both.

 Audi A3.
 Edges not lined up under headlight.
 This was hand cut on the car (not plotter cut).
 Corner is pealing.
 Really bad job!